syncfusion-content/wpf-docs/wpf/SfBulletGraph/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img2.jpeg)

-The Syncfusion Reference Manager Wizard wil be opened as shown in the figure below.
+The Syncfusion Reference Manager Wizard will be opened as shown in the figure below.

 ![](Getting-Started_images/Getting-Started_img3.jpeg)